 Data Desk is a user friendly statistical package with special facilities for exploration and visualization.
 Check the Data Desk web site - www.datadesk.com - for trial copies and more information about Data Desk.

-IBM SPSS Statistics Student Software Available Online through several web sites.
+IBM SPSS Statistics student software available online through several web sites.
 Please click here for options.
-A free IBM SPSS Statistics trial version (lasts for about 21 days) is available from SPSS, but will not last the duration of any statistics.com course.
 If you are a student enrolled in a university, you may obtain a student version of IBM SPSS Statistics from SPSS.

 JMP is an easy-to-use data analysis and graphics tool from SAS.
 JMP provides a broad collection of statistics and graphics tools, from basic statistics to DOE to Data Mining and is available for Windows, Macintosh and Linux operating systems.
 JMP also integrates with SAS providing an intuitive interface to SAS' extensive library and enterprise data.
 You can download a 30-day evaluation copy of JMP here.
-This software will be supported by our teaching assistants beginning in the second quarter of 2007.
+This software is supported by our teaching assistants.

-A free 30 day trial version of this software (version 15) is available to students enrolled in certain courses at statistics.com.
+A free 30 day trial version of this software is available to students enrolled in certain courses at statistics.com.
 MINITAB is a general statistical and graphical analysis package.
 It can do various general analyses including time series.
-To download the 30 day trial version of Minitab 15, click here and carefully follow the on screen instructions.
+To download the 30 day trial version of Minitab, click here and carefully follow the on screen instructions.
 For more information about MINITAB, visit the MINITAB website:

 www.minitab.com .
 This software is supported by our teaching assistants.